-The series arose initially from the 2022 publication of an ambitious book, “Climate Restoration: the Only Future That Will Sustain the Human Race” by Peter Fiekowsky with Carole Douglis.
+The series arose initially from the 2022 publication of an ambitious book, “Climate Restoration: the Only Future That Will Sustain the Human Race” by Peter Fiekowsky and Carole Douglis.
 Yet it goes well beyond the book as an independent exploration of the obstacles to climate restoration - scientific, technical, psychological, social, and economic - how to break these open and reframe our future through regeneration, rather than exploitation, of our planet and climate.

 The series covers four kinds of affordable, nature-based climate technologies which can, when fully funded and scaled up along with large-scale ecosystem restoration, repair our climate and planet.
-They are: methane oxidation, seaweed permaculture and blue carbon, and atmospheric CO2 removal.
+They are: methane oxidation, artificial limestone for carbon-negative building materials, and several kinds of ocean solutions.

-Top global scientists, economists, politicians, social changemakers, justice advocates and indigenous wisdom keepers reflect on the crossroads at which our civilization finds itself in 2023 – and the urgent action needed on a global-grand-challenge scale to reduce catastrophic risk to our future.
+Top global scientists, economists, politicians, social changemakers, justice advocates and indigenous wisdom keepers reflect on the crossroads at which our civilization finds itself – and the urgent action needed on a global-grand-challenge scale to reduce catastrophic risk to our future.
 The series delivers pathways to that action.